gardener/gardener/docs/concepts/resource-manager.md

 cluster different from the one the described objects are managed), it might be useful to include the cluster identity, as well.

-This can be enforced by setting the `--cluster-id` option.
+This can be enforced by setting the `.controllers.clusterID` field in the component configuration.
 Here, several possibilities are supported:
 - given a direct value: use this as id for the source cluster
 - `<cluster>`: read the cluster identity from a `cluster-identity` config map in the `kube-system` namespace (attribute `cluster-identity`).
 This is